Voter identification laws: India

+Ireland

+In Ireland, voters receive a polling card in advance of any election or referendum.
+While it is not necessary to bring this along to vote, voters are required to bring identification with them to vote.
+Acceptable forms of identification include passports (including Irish passport cards), driving licences, workplace identity cards (with a photograph), student identity cards (with a photograph), travel documents (with a photograph), Public Services Cards or a bank or credit union account book with an address in the constituency.
+If the individual does not have one of these, they can also present a cheque book or card, a credit card or birth or marriage certificate, together with proof of address in the constituency (e.g. a utility bill).

 Israel

-Similar to Germany, there is a national voters database and photo ID is required (identity card, passport or driving license).
+Similar to Germany, there is a national voters' database, and photo ID is required (identity card, passport or driving licence).

 Italy

 Italy requires voters to present a photo ID (ID card, driver license, passport) and a voter card ("Tessera elettorale"), which can also be issued on election day.

 Luxembourg

 In principle, Luxembourg requires voters to present their passport, identity card, residence permit or visa when voting.
 However, a derogation allows for this requirement to be waived if a member of staff at the polling station can personally vouch for the identity of the voter.